ZJUFanLab/SpaTrio/README.md

 ```

 ## Quick Start
-To use SpaTrio we require five formatted `.csv` files as input (i.e. read in by pandas).
+To use SpaTrio we require formatted `.csv` files as input (i.e. read in by pandas).
  - multi_rna.csv/spatial_rna.csv (The gene expression matrix of cells/spots)

 |  | Cell1 | ··· | Celln |